1970 Omani coup d'état

-On 23 July 1970, Qaboos bin Said overthrew his father the Sultan of Muscat and Oman, Said bin Taimur.
+On 23 July 1970, Qaboos bin Said overthrew his father Said bin Taimur, the Sultan of Muscat and Oman.
 Occurring amid the Dhofar rebellion, the palace coup was executed by the British and saw Said deposed and sent into exile to the United Kingdom.
 Following the coup, Qaboos implemented a policy of modernization.
 At the time of his death in January 2020, he was the longest-serving ruler in the Middle East.

 Background

 Beginning at the end of the 19th century, Oman gradually came under the influence of the British Empire through a series of treaties and diplomatic arrangements.
 Eventually, the Omani Sultan became increasingly reliant on Britain for support and advice.
 The Sultanate's primary sources of revenue, notably the slave trade and arms dealing, were prohibited by the British, resulting in confrontations between the Omani authorities and tribesmen in the country's interior.
 These confrontations led to Oman seeking military support from the British who agreed to defend Sultan Faisal bin Turki from attempts at overthrowing him.

 In 1913, Sultan Taimur bin Feisal took the reins of Oman and brought back the kingdom to a more stable financial footing and quelled tribal unrest in the country.
 He ruled until his abdication in 1932 at which point his eldest son, Said bin Taimur, took over as Sultan.
 Under Said's rule, Oman became increasingly isolationist and underdeveloped.
 Internal unrest flourished such as in the case of the Jebel Akhdar and Dhofar wars.
 Said became increasingly reliant on the British to maintain control in his own country, which he refused to rule in a modern manner, at one point refusing to even leave his palace after an assassination attempt.
 The Dhofar War was a communist insurgency launched in 1963 and had gripped the country since then, pitting British-led Omani troops against the insurgents primarily in the southern part of the country.
 The Sultan's Armed Forces (SAF) were under de facto British command.
 British Colonel Hugh Oldman commanded the Sultan's troops in Muscat, while Brigadier John Graham was the overall commander of the SAF.

 By 1970, all of the country's only major source of revenue, petrodollars, was either going to fighting insurgents or directly into the sultan's coffers.
 Said's poor leadership of the country and over-reliance on British military support aggravated the British government, who began to view his deposition as the only viable way to defeating Oman's growing communist insurgency.
 British officials contacted the Sultan's 29-year-old son, Qaboos bin Said, a graduate of the British Sandhurst military academy who was under house arrest per his father's orders.
 Cassette tapes with voice messages were sent to Qaboos, informing him of the plan the United Kingdom was concocting to topple his father.
 Qaboos agreed and the operation proceeded.